ProRTC/prortc_ios_samples/README.md

  - Text messaging.
  - Data channels support.

-# If you have any feedback, doubts or feature request, feel free and email us at support@prortc.com
+# If you have any feedback, doubts or feature request, feel free to email us at support@prortc.com

 # Project Setup